bluecactus51-alt/astronet/README.md

 # astronet

-## this changes is made by second branch
+## this is read me file for astronet google colab integration